tsimkins/agsci.atlas/agsci/atlas/api/documentation/event.md

 The `<registration_fields>` structure is used to define the fields used in the event registration form in Magento.
 It consists of multiple `<item>` tags, with potential attributes of:

+  * `<token>` - A string that uniquely identifies the field.
+This is generally a normalized version of the field title (e.g. "job_title" for the "Job Title" field) and should not be changed even if the field title is changed.

   * `<type>` - Either the name of the field for basic registration fields (e.g. `firstname`) or `field` for additional fields.  *DRAFT: Also, `checkbox` was in the spec.
 (We need more definition around those types.)*

   * `<title>` - The title or label of the field.